Discussion Notes

 Before Viewing the Video

-You may want to include some of the following information in your
+You may want to include some of the following information in your introduction to the tape:

 After Viewing the Tape